richbeales/Auto-GPT-HF-Model-Plugin/README.md

        https://ui.endpoints.huggingface.co/endpoints

 3. other using their local model (downloads the model and uses CUDA - doesn't work on my machine yet (CUDA issue) this is just their sample code)

+You can run pytest too, to see the limited testing i've done...